 If the municipality, in its capacity as water services authority, provides water for industrial use, or controls a system through which industrial effluent is disposed of, it must make by-laws providing for at least the following:

-the standards of the service;

-the technical conditions of provision and disposal;

-the determination and structure of tariffs.
+- the standards of the service; - the technical conditions of provision and disposal; - the determination and structure of tariffs.

-SECTION II: LOCAL GOVERNMENT: MUNICIPAL SYSTEMS ACT NO. 32 OF levying of fees for the services provided by the municipality itself or by way of service delivery agreements.
+SECTION II: LOCAL GOVERNMENT: MUNICIPAL SYSTEMS ACT NO. 32 OF 2000

 SECTION 74: TARIFF POLICY